 B. Instead of the requirement for public notice specified in Paragraph (2) of Subsection B of 20.6.2.3108 NMAC, the applicant shall provide written notice of the discharge and a copy of the map referenced in Subsection O of 20.6.6.11 NMAC by mail to owners of record of all properties within a one-mile distance from the boundary of the property where the discharge site is located.
-If there are no properties other than properties owned by the discharger within a one-mile distance of the boundary of the property here the discharge of the boundary of the property where the discharge site is located.
-If there are no properties other than properties owned by the discharger within a one-mile distance of the boundary of the property where the dairy facility is located, the applicant shall provide notice to owners of record of the next nearest properties not owned by the discharger.
+If there are no properties other than properties owned by the discharger within a one-mile distance of the property where the dairy facility is located, the applicant shall provide notice to owners of record of the next nearest properties not owned by the discharger.

 C. Proof of notice required by Subsection D of 20.6.2.3108 NMAC shall include an affidavit of mailing(s) and a list of property owner(s) notified pursuant to Subsection B of this section.
-[20.6.6.14 NMAC - N, 01/31/2011]